Multi-Party Interim Appeal Arbitration Arrangement (MPIA)

 The following WTO members are parties to the MPIA:

-Australia Colombia Iceland Nicaragua Ukraine
+Australia Colombia Iceland Nicaragua Switzerland

-Benin Costa Rica Japan Norway Uraguay
+Benin Costa Rica Japan Norway Ukraine

-Brazil Ecuador Macao, China Pakistan
+Brazil Ecuador Macao, China Pakistan Uraguay

 Canada European Union Mexico Peru

-China Guatemala Montenegro Singapore
+China Guatemala Montenegro Philippines, The

-Chile Hong Kong, China New Zealand Switzerland
+Chile Hong Kong, China New Zealand Singapore

 MPIA Cases